KoalaBear84/HAClimateDeskBand/README.md

 # Home Assistant Climate Deskband

 Control a thermostat from you taskbar!
+(Only compatible with Windows 10, as Microsoft kills the Deskbands in Windows 11)

 I wanted to have a quicker way to control the thermostat than open the webpage or the app, but have it always available at my fingertips.